 Connectivity and Networking: Ethernet, Bluetooth, NMEA 2000

-Display Size and Resolution: 5 Inches
+Display Size and Resolution: 9 Inches, LCD

 Power and Frequency: Corded Electric